 The signature analysis will need to be carried out by a professional.

 If the signature proves to be fraudulent, or at least not by Vincent's hand, there are still ample more tests to determine authentication; Van Gogh's 1882 painting View of the Sea at Scheveningen is authentic, although it had a fake signature.

 The painting was discovered in a dilapidated inn in Belgium.

 We know that Vincent lived in Belgium on a few occasions and frequented inns.
-Perhaps the painting was a trade, as he often did for food, lodging, and Absinthe.
+Perhaps the painting was a trade, as he often did for food, lodging, tobacco, and Absinthe.